beto-rodriguez/LiveCharts2/docs/samples/general/visualElements/template.md

 {{~ render_params_file_as_code this "~/../samples/ViewModelsSamples/General/VisualElements/SvgVisual.cs" ~}}

+### Themed visuals

+In the next example, when the app theme is dark the fill is white, otherwise is black, dark and light variants are detected only on Avalonia, Maui, Uno and WinUI.

+{{~ render_params_file_as_code this "~/../samples/ViewModelsSamples/General/VisualElements/ThemedVisual.cs" ~}}

 ### Custom IDrawnElement

 The easiest way is to inherit from `DrawnGeometry`, this class implements `IDrawnElement` and also animates all of its properties;